What is an FSJ or a BFD

 • ArbZG – Working Hours Act

-• ArbSchG – Occupational Safety and Health Act
+• ArbSchG – Occupational Health and Safety Act

 • JArbSchG – Youth Employment Protection Act